phaserjs/phaser/README.md

 * When adding a Group if the parent value is `null` the Group won't be added to the World, so you can add it when ready.
 If parent is `undefined` it's added by default.
 * The Keyboard class has had a complete overhaul.
 Phaser.Key objects are created automatically, there are fixes against duration and keys reset properly on visibility loss.
 * Keyboard.removeKey has been removed.
 The way the new keyboard manager works means it's no longer required.
+* When a game un-pauses (from a visibility loss) it resets all Input components.

 New features: